Gabriella439/slides/munihac2022/slides.md

 - Apparently the correct name for this is a "Markov decision process"
 - Haskell makes this sort of solver really slick (especially memoization)
 - Slay the Spire is an amazing game

+## Future directions

+- Support more characters
+- Support more monsters
+- Improve performance

 # Appendix: Fun numbers